DavidWells/markdown-magic/README.md

 Markdown Magic is extendable via plugins.

-Plugins allow developers to add new transforms, use different rendering engines or any other logic you might want in `config.commands`.
+Plugins allow developers to add new transforms to the `config.transforms` object.
+This allows for things like using different rendering engines, custom formatting, or any other logic you might want.

 Plugins run in order of registration.